|This article is incomplete.

 The surrounding area is mainly rough grassland with some cultivated land and breeding species include Cyprus Pied Wheatear, Cyprus Warbler and Cretzschmar's Bunting.
 Stone-curlew and Chukar Partridge occur here and a small number of Black Francolin may still exist in this area.
 Also breeding around the dam are Red-rumped Swallow and Little Owl and Barn Owl.

 Glossy Ibis visits on passage and in winter Great White Egret and Griffon Vulture occur.
-Black Vulture has also been recorded and recently also a White-tailed Eagle.
+Eurasian Black Vulture has also been recorded and recently also a White-tailed Eagle.
 Ruppell's Warbler occurs on passage.

 Birds you can see here include:

-Little Grebe, Great Crested Grebe, Great Cormorant, Little Bittern, Black-crowned Night Heron, Squacco Heron, Little Egret, Great White Egret, Grey Heron, Purple Heron, Glossy Ibis, Common Teal, Northern Shoveler, Western Honey-Buzzard, Griffon Vulture, Marsh Harrier, Common Kestrel, Red-footed Falcon, Northern Hobby, Eleonora's Falcon, Chukar Partridge, Black Francolin, Spotted Crake, Little Crake, Baillon's Crake, Water Rail, Moorhen, Common Crane, Black-winged Stilt, Stone-curlew, Spur-winged Plover, Northern Lapwing, Ruff, Common Snipe, Marsh Sandpiper, Yellow-legged Gull, Caspian Tern, Whiskered Tern, White-winged Tern, Barn Owl, Little Owl, Common Kingfisher, European Roller, Hoopoe, Wryneck, Crested Lark, Sand Martin, Barn Swallow, Red-rumped Swallow, Nightingale, Whinchat, Common Redstart, Isabelline Wheatear, Cyprus Pied Wheatear, Finsch's Wheatear, Blue Rock Thrush, Cetti's Warbler, Reed Warbler, Eastern Olivaceous Warbler, Spectacled Warbler, Cyprus Warbler, Ruppell's Warbler, Blackcap, Wood Warbler, Willow Warbler, Spotted Flycatcher, Collared Flycatcher, Woodchat Shrike, Masked Shrike, House Sparrow, Goldfinch, Cretzschmar's Bunting
+Little Grebe, Great Crested Grebe, Great Cormorant, Little Bittern, Black-crowned Night Heron, Squacco Heron, Little Egret, Great White Egret, Grey Heron, Purple Heron, Glossy Ibis, Common Teal, Northern Shoveler, European Honey Buzzard, Griffon Vulture, Marsh Harrier, Common Kestrel, Red-footed Falcon, Northern Hobby, Eleonora's Falcon, Chukar Partridge, Black Francolin, Spotted Crake, Little Crake, Baillon's Crake, Water Rail, Moorhen, Common Crane, Black-winged Stilt, Stone-curlew, Spur-winged Plover, Northern Lapwing, Ruff, Common Snipe, Marsh Sandpiper, Yellow-legged Gull, Caspian Tern, Whiskered Tern, White-winged Tern, Barn Owl, Little Owl, Common Kingfisher, European Roller, Hoopoe, Wryneck, Crested Lark, Sand Martin, Barn Swallow, Red-rumped Swallow, Nightingale, Whinchat, Common Redstart, Isabelline Wheatear, Cyprus Pied Wheatear, Finsch's Wheatear, Blue Rock Thrush, Cetti's Warbler, Reed Warbler, Eastern Olivaceous Warbler, Spectacled Warbler, Cyprus Warbler, Ruppell's Warbler, Blackcap, Wood Warbler, Willow Warbler, Spotted Flycatcher, Collared Flycatcher, Woodchat Shrike, Masked Shrike, House Sparrow, Goldfinch, Cretzschmar's Bunting

 History and Use